Nearshoring vs Offshoring Models Comparison for 3 Regions: Trends, Stats, Costs, Leading Countries and Companies

 - Mobile and Game Development – $45-50,000

-Nearshore outsourcing companies and offshore programming services in Ukraine bring cost-effective benefits if compared to West European salary rates.
+Nearshore outsourcing companies and offshore programming services in Ukraine bring cost-effective benefits if compared to Western European salary rates.
 Hire Ukrainian dedicated developers is also an attractive practice due to language awareness: most employees speak English at least at the Intermediate level, which facilitates communication between the team and client.
 Companies that offshore and nearshore custom software development also note a high level of dedication and responsibility of local IT specialists.

 Due to the direct interest of the government to develop the Information and Communication Technology sector, they have managed to create technical parks and conduct yearly events to encourage the nation to go IT, bring new players to the IT field in Ukraine, and attract foreign investments.
 Moreover, approximately 45% of the Ukrainian IT companies are working along with Western Europe and overseas countries in R&D centers in software engineering, game development, and e-commerce.